 Our first "less" animation series is called The Rain Garden and is inspired by the music "H.T.M Garden of Rain" composed by Sho Sakai.
 He is also one of the founders of Café Rig Rina.

-Man has destroyed in this world.
-A robot, insects and the plants are the only suvivers.
+Man has perished from this world.
+A robot, insects and the plants are the only survivors.

 The stroy starts from a cafe in a botanical garden abanded for a long time.

 A robot that was actually the mascot of this garden awake from a deep sleep by the rain that stroked his mossed head.